danarchy85/py_artifactory_sync/README.md

 repository groups and to cache the remote repository's artifacts, so run that first from https://github.com/danarchy85/artificer_ruby/

-The ArtificerRuby::Routine `cache_remote_repository` will caching the remote repository, so that this script is able to copy those cached files.
+The ArtificerRuby::Routine `cache_remote_repository` will cache the remote repository, so that this script is able to copy those cached files.
 The default repository_groups.yaml ArtificerRuby comes with assumes this with a limit `- 5` to minimize the amount of data copied in this example.